IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 ### Overview

-Your tasks are creating test cases for three search algorithm implementations.
+Your tasks are to create test cases for three search algorithm implementations.
-You have two options for test oracles: 1) using the Java standard library 2) implementing your own.
+You have two options for test oracles: 1) using the Java standard library
+2) implementing your own.

 Think about the following questions before you start:

 1. What does it mean for each search algorithm to be correct?
 2. Can some of the three algorithms share the same test oracle?
 Why?
-3. What are possible corner cases?
-Hint: arrays with 0 or 1 element, arrays with even or odd lengths, start and end positions being equal, ...
+3. What are possible _corner cases_?
+Hint: arrays with 0 or 1 element, arrays
+   with even or odd lengths, start and end positions being equal, ...

 ### Submission